The Publication Right is granted to the first person who ‘publishes’ a previously unpublished work after its copyright has expired.

 These exceptions are likely to make it significantly easier for cultural heritage institutions to carry out their public task to preserve and share heritage material.
 It does not, however, represent a blanket indemnification for all cultural activities and the majority of uses are still likely to require explicit permission from copyright holders.

 To help cultural heritage institutions understand the scope of the exceptions, the UK Intellectual Property Office has published a free guide ‘Exceptions to Copyright: Libraries, Archives and Museums’.

-Clicking the second link on this page will open this guide to view as a PDF in your current browser window.
+Click the second link on the right hand side to open this guide to view as a PDF in your current browser window.